python/devguide/documentation/style-guide.rst

 exactly as it appears in source, styled as a class reference or an unlinked class.
 For example, refer to dict as ``:class:`dict`‌`` or ``:class:`!dict`‌``.

-Links should be used according to the :ref:`guidance on links <links>`.
+Links should be used according to the :ref:`guidance on links <style-guide-links>`.

 Some type names are commonly understood ideas or nouns outside of Python.
 For example, "tuples" are a general programming concept, as distinct from the